-I want to be clear: normally, this does not mean your accounts have actually been hacked.
+I want to be clear: normally, this does not mean your accounts have been broken into.

 The first thing to do

-If you have any concern at all, changing your account password is exactly the right first step.
-Most of the time it’s actually unnecessary, but since we can’t predict when “most of the time” really is, it’s by far the safest thing to do right away.
+If you have any concern at all, changing your password is exactly the right first step.
+Most of the time it’s unnecessary, but since we can’t predict when “most of the time” really is, it’s by far the safest thing to do.

-Naturally, make sure to change it to a secure password, particularly if you’ve been lazy about that in the past.
+Use this opportunity to change it to a secure password, if you’ve been lazy in the past.

-You’re at much higher risk if you previously used a weak password – even if the hackers didn’t actually get the password itself in the data breach.
-Depending on the data included in the breach, there are techniques hackers can use to try millions, if not billions, of different passwords at high speed to see which ones work.
-The weaker your password was, the more likely they are to discover it.
+You’re at much higher risk if you had a weak password, even if the hackers didn’t get the passwords this time.
+There are techniques hackers can use to figure out your password anyway.
+The weaker your password, the more likely they are to discover it.

-You’re also at higher risk if you used that same password elsewhere.
-This turns into more work.
+You’re also at much higher risk if you used the same password elsewhere.

 The second thing to do